 We have commissioned Professor Martina Feilzer (Professor in Criminology and Criminal Justice at Bangor University) to support these discussions as a freelance Research Associate, and to write our pre-conference briefing and final report.

-We warmly welcome all registrations of interest in attending, but attendance will be by invitation only, to ensure a broad and balanced representation.
-If you would like to be part of this conference, please follow the 'Make Enquiry' button on this webpage to let us know how and why you would like to contribute.
+We warmly welcome all registrations of interest in attending, but attendance is by invitation only, to ensure a broad and balanced representation.
+If you would like to join this two-day virtual conference, please follow the 'Make Enquiry' button on this webpage to let us know how and why you would like to contribute.